-A devastating 180,000 woman die each year from Ovarian Cancer, knowing the symptoms can save your life
+A devastating 4,200 women in the UK die of ovarian cancer every year, knowing the symptoms can save your life

 “We should not put it off…If you’re worried, pick up the phone and talk to your GP”

 Dr. Kavitha Madhuri talks about World Ovarian Cancer Day and raising awareness of this terrible disease.